-Dr. Makic is focused on nursing driven interventions that optimize outcomes of critical ill and acutely ill patients.
-She has been a Clinical Nurse Specialist in critical care for more than 20 years and is recognized as a leader in evidence-based practice, developing and co-chairing the first evidence-based practice champion group initiated at the University of Colorado Hospital in 1999.
+Dr. Makic is focused on nursing-driven interventions that optimize outcomes of critically ill and acutely ill patients.
+She has been a Clinical Nurse Specialist in critical care for more than 20 years and is recognized as a leader in evidence-based practice, (a) having developed the first group to champion evidence-based practice at the University of Colorado Hospital in 1999 and (b) having co-chaired it ever since.
 Dr. Makic has been successful in supporting bedside nurses as they implement evidence-based practice.
-Her passion and commitment focus on ensuring that nursing assessment and interventions are optimized based on current evidence and research to maximize patient comfort and outcomes.
-Her areas of research interest and practice improvement have focused on a diverse array of nursing specific interventions with a vast amount of work in the field of pressure ulcer and skin prevention interventions in the acute care practice environment.
+Her passion and commitment focus on applying current evidence and research to nursing assessment/intervention and thereby to maximize patient comfort and outcomes.
+Her areas of research interest and practice improvement encompass a diverse array of nursing-specific interventions, with a vast amount of work in the field of pressure-ulcer prevention/skin-related intervention in the acute-care practice environment.
 Her current clinical position as Research Nurse Scientist in Critical Care builds on this experience and expertise.
-She has several active studies and quality projects in the acute care nursing practice environment (e.g. prevention of pressure ulcers in high risk perioperative patients, sedation management in non-intubated burn injured patients, effectiveness of chlorhexidine gluconate versus standard bathing in reducing hospital-aquired infections).
+She has several active studies and quality-improvement projects in the acute-care nursing-practice environment (e.g., prevention of pressure ulcers among high-risk perioperative patients, sedation management among non-intubated burn-injured patients, effectiveness of chlorhexidine gluconate versus standard bathing in reducing hospital-acquired infections).